CliMA/ClimaArtifacts/aerosol_concentrations/README.md

 The output is a NetCDF file that contains concentrations (in kg/kg, dry mass) for a set of aerosols defined on a lon-lat-z-time grid.

 The script also produces a `lowres` version.
-The `lowres` version contains fewer aerosol, one year of data only, it is at 1/6th of the resolution, and single-point precision.
+The `lowres` version contains two years of data (the first and the last of the input), it is at 1/6th of the resolution, and single-point precision.

 License: Creative Commons Attribution 4.0 International